jetbotml/IoT-Getting-Started/SenseHat/README.md

 <img src='https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/IoTDataExample2.png' width="40%" height="40%">

 Use AWS IoT to publish message and change the color on the sense-hat leds.
-The pi is looking for red, green and/or blue in the meesage.
+The pi is looking for red, green and/or blue in the message.